kimharry/BaekjoonCodes/README.md

 # BaekjoonCodes
-This repo is to backup my baekjoon codes
+This repo is to backup my baekjoon codes.

+If you want, don't mind to use these codes.